 These days, very few people would think of listing their house for sale without staging it first–either with the help of a professional or on their own.
 There are a few points to keep in mind as you stage your home's living room.

 A lot of people consider it a pain to repaint a house right before they move, but if the rooms in your house are anything other than a light neutral, you should seriously consider painting.
-Even if it isn't your style and it seems boring, light neutrals such as ivory or light grey can make a space look cleaner and brighter.
-A lot of people like this look and when selling your house it's not about you, it's about them.
-You want to appeal to the largest number of people as possible, and neutrals are a safe way to do it.
-Also, a fresh coat of paint makes everything look cleaner, and when it comes to selling a property, cleanliness is vital!
+Even if it isn't your style and it seems boring, light neutrals such as ivory or light grey can make the space look cleaner and brighter.
+And, a lot of people like this look.

 Maximize the Windows

-Windows should always be played up - don't hide them behind heavy drapes or curtains.
+Windows should always be played up.
+Do not hide them behind heavy drapes or curtains.
 Any window treatments should be simple and streamlined and call attention to the amount of light coming through.
-Even if there's no view it's better to show off the window than hide it behind something.
-Also, whenever possible try to place a mirror directly across from a window.
-It reflects the light and makes the room look bigger.
-And definitely, no matter what, clean the windows until they are sparkling!
-(If there are no windows try to follow some tips.)
+Even if there's no view, it is better to show off the window than hide it behind something.

 Also, whenever possible, try to place a mirror directly across from a window.
 It reflects the light and makes the room look bigger.
 And definitely, no matter what, clean the windows until they are sparkling.
 If there are no windows or very few, take a look at some tips that can help you.

 Do not leave items broken that can be easily fixed.
 A loose doorknob, a wonky curtain rod, a squeaky floorboard–these are all things that are very easy to fix yet look very shabby to potential buyers.